dashpay/docs/docs/user/masternodes/understanding.rst

 +--------------+------------+------------+-------------+

 .. tip::
-  As more masternodes are converted to evonodes, payment frequency will increase and the difference between overall pre-fork and post-fork rewards per year on the Core chain will decrease.
+  As more masternodes are converted to evonodes, payment frequency will increase, and the difference between overall pre-fork and post-fork rewards per year on the Core chain will decrease.